5 Math Activities for Preschool and Kindergarten

 Shape printables used in this activity are available – Link at bottom of page.

-Preschool and Kindergarten Math Activity #1
+Math Activities for Preschool and Kindergarten #1

 For our first centre, I printed and laminated a variety of large shapes.
 This centre included the shapes sheets, as well as, a container filled with different sets of mini erasers.